How 2 Seahawks went from undrafted rookie free agents to scoring jaw-dropping preseason TD

 RENTON — The moment the NFL draft ends can be particularly nerve-wracking for those who didn’t hear their name called.

-Not only is their disappointment in not getting taken, but the minute the draft ends, all who go unselected become what are known as undrafted rookie free agents (UDFAs).
+Not only is there disappointment in not getting taken, but the minute the draft ends, all who go unselected become what are known as undrafted rookie free agents (UDFAs).

 And as the draft ends, those players (or their agents) start getting calls, fielding offers from NFL teams to sign as those clubs fill out their 90-man rosters.